barbarer/py4e-int/_sources/regex/writecode.rst

                 :available_files: mbox-short.txt
                 :optional:

-                # Import regex
+                First import regex and create a handle for the file.
+Then initialize a list to hold the emails.
+                Iterate through each line in the file, using rstrip() to remove whitespace and findall() with a regex expression to find the emails.
+Add each email to the list, individually, then print the email list after each loop has completed.
+                ~~~~
                 import re
-                # Open file
                 hand = open('mbox-short.txt4')
-                # Create list for emails
                 email_list = []
-                # Iterate through lines in the file
                 for line in hand:
-                    # Remove trailing whitespace
                     line = line.rstrip()
-                    # Use findall and regex to create list of all items matching email format
                     x = re.findall('[a-zA-Z0-9]\S+@\S+[a-zA-Z]', line)
-                    # Access each element of the findall email_list
                     for email in x:
-                        # Add email item to the list
                         email_list.append(x)
-                # Print list of emails
                 print(email_list)

 #.